-Filing for Chapter 7 bankruptcy can offer a fresh financial start once when other options for debt relief aren’t doing the job.
+Filing for bankruptcy can offer a fresh financial start once when other options for debt relief aren’t doing the job.
 It allows you to discharge all or most of your existing debts, so you can move forward free of the financial burden.
-This page can tell you everything you need to know about a Chapter 7 bankruptcy filing.
+This guide will tell you everything you need to know about a Chapter 7 bankruptcy filing, so you can decide if it’s the right solution to help you get a fresh start with your finances.

 What is Chapter 7 bankruptcy?